 The Texas Higher Education Assessment exam is required for admission to the educator certification program.
 Students who plan to become teachers should consider taking the exam during their freshman year so they can be assured of having met the minimum score requirements on all sections of the exam prior to their application to the educator certification program.
 Please refer to the educator certification program section of this catalog for further information about the THEA and other educator certification requirements.
 THEA registration booklets are available in the testing office.

 The graduation commitment or academic plan should be completed by the time students have become juniors.
-It is the responsibility of students to know their academic plan and to register for and complete courses that fulfill the academic plan.
-Degrees will be awarded only when students satisfactorily complete the conditions of their academic plans.
-Students should complete the application for graduation when registering for their last semester.
+It is the responsibility of students to know their academic plan and to register for and complete courses that fulfill the academic plans.
+Degrees will be awarded only when students satisfactorily complete the conditions of their academic plans and meet all other requirements for earning a degree.
+Students must complete the application for graduation when registering for their last semester.
 Students have one year from the intended graduation date to complete the requirements.
 Students needing longer periods of time must secure dean approval.

 Students are entitled to graduate under the curriculum of the catalog in effect at the time of their first completed semester of enrollment with the following exceptions.

 Undergraduate students are named to the President’s list when they complete at least 12 hours with a 4.0 grade point average and successfully complete any courses taken Pass/Fail.
 Students with incomplete grades are not eligible.

 Undergraduate students who complete at least 12 hours, achieve a 3.5-3.99 grade point average, and pass all courses taken Pass/Fail are named to the Dean’s List.
 Students with incomplete grades are not eligible.